 The UHB is required to apply IFRS 16 to lease like arrangements entered into in which consideration exchanged is nil or nominal, therefore significantly below market value.
 These arrangements are described as peppercorn leases.
 Such arrangements are again required to meet the definition of a lease in every other respect prior to inclusion in the scope of IFRS 16.
 The accounting for peppercorn arrangements aligns to that identified for donated assets.
-Peppercorn leases are different in substance to arrangements in which consideration is below market value but not significantly below market value.
+Peppercorn leases are different in substance to arrangements in which consideration is below market value.